Omensah-15/TropiCare_/README.md

 alt="app">
 </div>

-Built for West Africa, TropiCare bridges the gap between symptom onset and clinical support by providing early risk assessment and actionable health guidance — whether someone is checking their own symptoms or a health worker is screening someone in their community.
+Built for West Africa, TropiCare bridges the gap between symptom onset and clinical support by providing early risk assessment and actionable health guidance, for both individuals checking their own symptoms and health workers screening people in their community.

 **Key capabilities:**
 - Adaptive symptom assessment